Renault Sport Megane R26.R (2009) review – an all-time great hot hatch

 As we approached the end of the first epic stage, we spotted Corsica’s famous red rocks – Les Calanches – on the other side of a wide valley.
 Halfway up them was a tiny speck of a car tracing a meandering line across the surface.
 Half an hour later, we are that speck.
 I’m trying to imagine Gilberte Thirion in her Dauphine or Bernard Darniche in his Alpine A110 as they came along here, quite possibly at night.
 There are even more random razor-edged rocks on the road here and the consequences of the certain puncture if you hit one don’t bear thinking about.
 The original rallies took almost a week to complete and really were a tour of the whole island.
 The Tour de Corse was known as the ‘Rally of 10,000 Corners’, and from what I’ve driven of it already, I reckon it must have felt like the rally of 100,000 corners.

-The longest stage of the modern rally seems almost puny at ‘just’ 32km, but even that must be an absolute nightmare.
-With literally no straights and every corner contorting into the next there can’t be a moment’s rest in the rapid-fire stream of instructions coming from the co-driver.
+The longest stage of the modern rally seems almost puny at ‘just’ 47km, but even that must be an absolute nightmare.
+With literally no straights and every corner contorting into the next, there can’t be a moment’s rest in the rapid-fire stream of instructions coming from the co-driver.
 It’s no wonder drivers sometimes get tunnel vision as the road blurs continuously in front of them…

 After a couple of hours’ photography we’re standing on the outcrop once more, taking in the view.
 The snow-capped mountains seem to be calling out as our next destination.
 Looking at the map, I think they must be over towards Tavera – and a cluster of stage miles with a particularly poignant resonance.

-Corsica is a big island, some 114 miles long by 52 miles wide, and it takes some time to reach our dsetination because we have to descend back to the sparkling sea-trimmed coastline before we can head inland again towards the mountains.
-After an hour or so we dive off the main road once more and head up to Tavera on the road from Carbucci, which formed stages 7 and 10 of this year’s rally.
+Corsica is a big island, some 114 miles long by 52 miles wide, and it takes some time to reach our destination because we have to descend back to the sparkling sea-trimmed coastline before we can head inland again towards the mountains.
+After an hour or so we dive off the main road once more and head up to Tavera on the road from Carbucci.
 With the sun sinking fast behind us and patches of snow appearing at the sides of the road we press on.

 Threading through the streets of Tavera, the road winding around buildings, it’s hard to imagine controlling a 500bhp monster in such confined spaces.
 As we head out on the road to Bastelica and leave the small town behind, the snow is lying in drifts at the side of the road, and the further we go, the more it encroaches until soon there’s just two dark lines stretching out through the white covering ahead of us.